Dear fellow astronomers,

 Prof. Kim Coble

-The above signatories are private citizens exercising their constitutional right to express their personal views.
-This is not an official statement by the CSMA nor the AAS and should not be construed as such.
+Disclaimer: The above signatories are private citizens exercising their constitutional right to express their personal views.
+This is not an official statement by the American Astronomical Society nor the Committee on the Status of Minorities in Astronomy and should not be construed as such.

 Links and resources